Countdown Numbers Game Solver

 Brute Force Search

-Whenever an operation produces an interesting result – one close enough to the target – a display procedure gets called.
+Whenever an arithmetic operation produces an interesting result – one close enough to the target – a display procedure gets called.
 This procedure checks the calculation.
-If it is a good candidate solution it is stored in displayable form along with a computed key that is unique to the arithmetic of that solution.
-Interesting” starts at “10 away” from the target.
+If it is a good candidate solution it is stored in displayable form.
+“Interesting” starts at “10 away” from the target.
 This distance reduces whenever a better result is found.
 Less interesting candidate solutions found thus far get discarded.

-If a result is equal to the target, onward search is terminated and the procedure returns to its caller.
+If a result is equal to the target, onward search is terminated and the search procedure returns to its caller.
 Otherwise the search procedure calls itself recursively, with a shorter numbers list where the selected pair of numbers is replaced by the result, returning instead when this can no longer be done.

 Keeping Track of the Calculation